hmakholm/smhasher/src/LongNeighborTest.md

 ## Interpreting the results

 The test tries to adapt its reporting to odd hash sizes.
-SMHasher only supports sizes that are powers of twos, which leads to three rather distinct reporting regimes:
+SMHasher currently only supports sizes that are powers of two, which leads to three rather distinct reporting regimes:

 ### 128-bit hashes or longer